Capillary Rise in Pipes with Variable Cross Section: Global analysis and the generalized Washburn equation

 \subsection{Dimensionless models}

 \paragraph{Dimensionless variables} To gain deeper insight into the structure of the models, and to facilitate their numerical solution, they will be put into dimensionless form.
 For a reference length scale it will be used Jurin height \eqref{eq::HeightJurin}, that is equilibrium height in the cylindrical pipe of radius $R_{0}$.
-Reference time scale $\tau$ will be determined during the scaling process such that viscous term has coefficient equal 1.
+Reference time scale $\tau$ is determined during the scaling process such that coefficient of the viscous term equals 1.
 Therefore, we have:

 Function $R(z)$, that describes variable radius of the circular cross section, is scaled using auxiliary dimensionless function $\overline{R}(z)$: $R(z) = R_{0} \overline{R}(z)$, $\overline{R}(0) = 1$.
 In such a way we may introduce dimensionless radius function $\widehat{R}(Z)$: